Ashmit-1131/leave-manager/README.md

 2. For Admin (HR)

-Login as Admin (beingashmit@gmail.com,password: 12345)
+Login as Admin (email: beingashmit@gmail.com,password: 12345)

 Use the admin credentials provided.